apache/cloudstack-docs-rn/source/upgrade/upgrade-4.3.rst

 required only for clouds using KVM as hosts and only on the KVM hosts.

 #.

-   Configure the :ref:`apt-repo` as detailed above.
+Configure the :ref:`apt-repo43` as detailed above.

 #.
 Stop the running agent.

    .. sourcecode:: bash

        $ sudo service cloudstack-agent stop

 #.
 Update the agent software.

    .. sourcecode:: bash

        $ sudo apt-get update cloudstack-agent

 #.

-   Verify that the file ``/etc/cloudstack/agent/environment.properties`` has a line that
+Verify that the file
+   ``/etc/cloudstack/agent/environment.properties`` has a line that
    reads: